bjascob/amrlib/README.md

 ## AMR Models
 The system includes different neural-network models for parsing and for generation. **!!
 Note:** Models must be downloaded and installed separately.
-See [amrlib-models](https://github.com/bjascob/amrlib-models) for all download links.
+See [amrlib-models](https://github.com/bjascob/amrlib-models) for all parse and generate model download links.

 * Parse (StoG) model_parse_xfm_bart_large gives an **83.7 SMATCH score** with LDC2020T02.